EdwardAndress/CV/README.md

 ### Queen Mary University London
 **Postdoctoral Research Assistant.
 November 2009&mdash;May 2014**

 During my time at QMUL I worked on various biological and biochemical projects, both as part of a team and independently.
 These are the fruits of my labour as a [biological scientist].
-These are the transferable skills I have acquired:
+These are the transferable skills acquired:
 - A scientific approach to problem solving
   -   Data analysis
   -   Hypothesis generation